Signs of Condensation on Roof Sheathing

 What Condensation on Roof Sheathing Looks Like

 Roof sheathing condensation usually appears on the underside of plywood or OSB panels that form the roof deck.
-These materials naturally absorb moisture when exposed to repeated humidity and temperature differences.
-In cold weather especially, warm indoor air that reaches the attic can condense on the colder roof decking, leaving visible signs behind.
+In cold weather especially, warm indoor air that reaches the attic can condense on the colder roof decking.
+Repeated cycles leave visible signs on the surface and can gradually move moisture into the wood fibers.

 Unlike roof leaks that typically produce streaking patterns from a single entry point, condensation tends to form in more uniform patterns.
 It often affects multiple roof bays at once and can appear along large sections of the roof structure.